Dassam Falls

 The Dassam Falls (also known as Dassam Ghagh) is a waterfall located near Taimara village in the Bundu subdivision of Ranchi district in the Indian state of Jharkhand.
 The Falls are 144 feet in height, formed by the waterflow of the Kanchi River.

 Etymology

 Dassam is a changed form of word Da:song which means in mundari language the act of pouring water.
 Da: means water and song means pouring or measuring.
 The water fall resembles like somebody is pouring water so the name was Da:song earlier but afterwards the name was changed to Dassam.

+The place is also known as Dassam Garh.